-As of August 2, 2010, the MTS Library houses 70,000 books, 15,780 bound periodical volumes, 280 microforms, and 1,330 audio/visual items, and numerous MTS D.Min. projects and Master of Arts (Religion) (M.A.R.) theses.
-The library actively subscribes to 370 periodicals.
+As of August 1, 2015, the MTS Library houses 70,000 books, 16,000 bound periodical volumes, 1,500 microforms, and 1,600 audio/visual items, and numerous MTS D.Min. projects and Master of Arts (Religion) (M.A.R.) theses.
+The library actively subscribes to 340 periodicals.
 The collection directly supports the curriculum of Memphis Theological Seminary by providing a strong teaching and research collection in all major areas of theological studies and additional holdings in related areas.

-The MTS Library holds growing, special collections in the areas of Cumberland Presbyterianism, Martin Luther King, Jr., and C.S.
+The MTS Library holds special collections in the areas of Cumberland Presbyterianism, Martin Luther King, Jr., and C.S.
 Lewis and the Inklings.
 Among highlights are photocopies of Martin Luther King Jr.'s manuscripts and correspondences, rare journal issues and pamphlets written or edited by C.S.
 Lewis, and a comprehensive collection of books about Cumberland Presbyterian history and theology.

-The library subscribes to four online database services: EBSCOHOST, which provides access to the ATLA Religion Database, Old Testament Abstracts and New Testament Abstracts; OCLC's First Search, which provides access to the WorldCat database and other OCLC index products; the Tennessee Electronic Library, which provides access to numerous databases including the Philosophy and Religion Index and Expanded Academic Index; and the Oxford African American Studies Center which provides more than 1,500 full-text articles.
+The library subscribes to four online database services: EBSCOHOST, which provides access to the ATLA Religion Database, Old Testament Abstracts and New Testament Abstracts; OCLC's First Search, which provides access to the WorldCat database, Religion and Philosophy Collection, the Tennessee Electronic Library, which provides access to numerous databases including the Philosophy and Religion Index and Expanded Academic Index; and the Oxford African American Studies Center which provides more than 1,500 full-text articles.
 Together, these services provide comprehensive bibliographic information for major publications in theology, religion, and related fields.
 They also supplement the collection with substantial full-text access.
-The services are password protected and may be accessed from the Library's "Source and Services" web page.
+The services are password protected and may be accessed by MTS Community through the library link of Inside MTS.